KISysBio/qsar-models/README.md

-**WORK IN PROGRESS**

 # Info

-This repository uses the package `oplrareg` to develop QSAR models.
-Please install it following the instructions on the link: https://github.com/KISysBio/OPLRAreg

-`OPLRAreg` can be applied to any regression problem but the main objective of this research problem was to develop regression algorithms for QSAR modelling.

-This directory contains the data files used in the study `Optimal Piecewise Regression Algorithm for QSAR Modelling` which, at the time of writing, is going through peer review process.
-We will update this file with links to the study as soon as the paper gets published somewhere.
+This repository contains algorithms for QSAR modelling developed at the group of Dr. Sophia Tsoka at King's College London.

+Our most recent paper `Optimal Piecewise Regression Algorithm for QSAR Modelling` has been published at Wiley's Molecular Informatics and can be found [here](https://onlinelibrary.wiley.com/doi/full/10.1002/minf.201800028).

+In this study, we have developed an algorithm based on mathematical programming to build QSAR models.
+The algorithm is written in Python and can be applied to any regression analysis, details about how to download and use the `oplrareg` package can be found at the link https://github.com/KISysBio/OPLRAreg

+This repository contains the data files used in the study.

 # QSAR data sets were used in this study

 We tested `OPLRAreg` on 5 data sets downloaded from ChEMBL:

-- rDHFR
-- hDHFR
+- [rDHFR](https://www.ebi.ac.uk/chembl/target/inspect/CHEMBL2363): Dihydrofolate reductase (_Rattus norvegicus_)
+- [hDHFR](https://www.ebi.ac.uk/chembl/target/inspect/CHEMBL202): Dihydrofolate reductase (_Homo sapiens_)
 - [CHRM3](https://www.ebi.ac.uk/chembl/target/inspect/CHEMBL245): Muscarinic acetylcholine receptor M3
-- NPYR1
-- NPYR2
+- [NPYR1](https://www.ebi.ac.uk/chembl/target/inspect/CHEMBL4777): 	Neuropeptide Y receptor type 1
+- [NPYR2](https://www.ebi.ac.uk/chembl/target/inspect/CHEMBL4018): 	Neuropeptide Y receptor type 2

 # Preprocessing: Where does these data files come from?